kohana/core/guide/kohana/tutorials/sharing-kohana.md

-# Moving application and system out of the docroot
+# Sharing Kohana

-Kohana follows a [front controller] pattern, which means that all requests are sent to `index.php`.
-This allows a very clean [filesystem](about.filesystem) design.
-In `index.php`, there are some very basic configuration options available.
-You can change the `$application`, `$modules`, and `$system` paths and set the error reporting level.
+Because Kohana follows a [front controller] pattern, which means that all requests are sent to `index.php`, the filesystem is very configurable.
+Inside of `index.php` you can change the `$application`, `$modules`, and `$system` paths.

+[!!]
+There is a security check at the top of every Kohana file to prevent it from being accessed without using the front controller.
+Also, the `.htaccess` file should protect those folders as well.
+Moving the application, modules, and system directories to a location that cannot be accessed vie web can add another layer of security, but is optional.

 The `$application` variable lets you set the directory that contains your application files.
 By default, this is `application`.
 The `$modules` variable lets you set the directory that contains module files.
 The `$system` variable lets you set the directory that contains the default Kohana files.
 You can move these three directories anywhere.

-For instance, if your directories are set up like this:
+For instance, by default the directories are set up like this:

     www/
         index.php